krsubham48/bank-telemarketing/README.md

 <br /><br />
 I first performed a detailed **Data Exploration** using mathematical tools and **visualisation** techniques to get a proper insight about the data.
 I used those insight to decide important **discriminative features** to perform this **binary classification task**. **Feature engineering** was used on those selected features to make them further separable and useful.
 Lastly, the classification task was performed using **Support Vector Machine** and **Neural Networks** and the results were compared
 <br /><br />
 All the tasks mentioned above is displayed in `complete.ipynb` file.
 A pdf version of the same is available as `complete.pdf`.
 The `Notebooks/` folder contains experimentations with code to complete different sections.
 All the files is well documented with comments as required for easy and clear understanding.
-The complete.ipynb file can be opened by clicking on it.
+The complete.ipynb file can be opened in this github window by clicking on it.
 The pdf version can be opened the usual way or by clicking [here]().
 If you wish to run the code yourself, instructions to run the code is provided at the bottom of this page
 <br /><br />
 **THANK YOU**
 <br /><br />